Zainab-Omar/post-grad-ruby-projects/README.md

 # Upgrade your Ruby CLI Project

 It has probably been a little while since you looked at your first portfolio project, the Ruby CLI app.
-Now is a good time to revisit it and read the code you've written.
+Now is an excellent time to revisit it and read the code you've written.
 Since it was early on in your journey with Flatiron, it is you've likley improved your coding skills.
-Although this project may not be as visually appealing as other portfolio projects, with some upgrades and polish, it can still be a good example of what you can accomplish.
+This project may not be as visually appealing as other portfolio projects.
+With some upgrades and polish, however, it can still be a good example of what you can accomplish.
 Below are some suggestions for what you can do to upgrade your CLI project.